Q&A Webcast Episode: 14 August 2011

-In this 14 August 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on proper immigration policy, cryonics and life extension, returning lost money, deliberately losing a pricey library book, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 14 August 2011, I answered questions on proper immigration policy, cryonics and life extension, returning lost money, deliberately losing a pricey library book, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Please submit questions and examples for my upcoming talk on "Family, Rational and Otherwise" for the Chicago Minicon!
 You can do so here.